Distance Learning Frequently Asked Questions

 31. How do I attend an online class?

-Online courses are hosted in the learning management system, Moodle.
+Online courses are hosted in the learning management system, Blackboard Open LMS.
 Attendance is recorded based off graded assignments.
 Any student who fails to complete any graded assignments for two consecutive weeks may be dropped from the course due to lack of attendance in accordance with the policy above unless prior arrangements have been made with the professor.